drhsqlite/fossil-mirror/www/server/debian/nginx.md

           }

           # Redirect everything else to the Fossil instance
-          location / {
+          location /code {
               include scgi_params;
+              scgi_param SCRIPT_NAME "/code";
               scgi_pass 127.0.0.1:12345;
-              scgi_param HTTPS "on";
-              scgi_param SCRIPT_NAME "";
           }
       }

-As you can see, this is a simple extension of [the basic nginx service configuration for SCGI][scgii], showing off a few ideas you might want to try on your own site, such as static asset proxying.
+As you can see, this is a pure extension of [the basic nginx service configuration for SCGI][scgii], showing off a few ideas you might want to try on your own site, such as static asset proxying.